Questions From Applicants

-There are over 60 lawyers who volunteer as case reviewers with Innocence Canada.
+There are many lawyers who volunteer as case reviewers with Innocence Canada.
 These lawyers review and work on Innocence Canada cases while also managing their own private client files.
-In addition, there are 7 lawyers who volunteer to act as Case Review Committee Members and Senior Counsel.
-In total, there are approximately 70 lawyers who volunteer with Innocence Canada by reviewing cases.
+In addition, there are several other lawyers who volunteer to act as Case Review Committee Members and Senior Counsel.

 There are additional lawyers who volunteer with Innocence Canada, but who do not assist in reviewing cases.
 These lawyers typically apply their expertise to civil matters related to specific Innocence Canada policies and procedures or provide consultation on specific civil and criminal issues.
 Some lawyers also contribute to Innocence Canada's educational mandate by writing blog entries, informative articles, or speaking at Innocence Canada educational events.

 I am not a criminal lawyer.
 Can I still volunteer with Innocence Canada?

 Yes.
 Although you likely will not be tasked with reviewing a case, your legal expertise will be used to assist Innocence Canada in furthering its mandate in other ways.
 Innocence Canada also welcomes additional non-legal skills and interests, for instance, fundraising experience or bilingualism are assets.

 For more information on volunteer opportunities, please visit out Volunteer page.